Published on Friday 30 September 2016 09:19

 The Nissan LEAF is a car that divides opinion.
-Some love this fully electric vehicle for its bold engineering and surprisingly enjoyable driving dynamics while most potential buyers just can't make a case for it.
+Some love this fully electric vehicle for its bold engineering and surprisingly enjoyable driving dynamics.
+To date though, most potential buyers simply haven't been able to make a case for it.
 The Japanese brand hopes that'll change thanks to the installation of a heavier 30kWh battery that is said to be able to boost operating range to as much as 155 miles.

-Nissan describes its LEAF as the world's best-selling electric vehicle with a 'staggering' 50,000 units sold.
-I'm not so sure that's really that staggering.
-In two years in the UK, Nissan shifted less than 1,500 cars, a figure the Ford Fiesta would expect to sell in five days, so it's fair to say that the LEAF hasn't exactly revolutionised British motoring habits.
-That said, I have the deepest admiration for Nissan for going ahead and building the thing, where most manufacturers will only display tedious design studies and proof of concept mules on motorshow stands.
-Someone had to be the first to build a vehicle as innovative from the ground up and history will remember Nissan's name here.
+Though the Nissan LEAF is the world's best-selling electric vehicle, sales have hardly been staggering and it's fair to say that the LEAF hasn't exactly revolutionised British motoring habits.
+That said, we've always had the deepest admiration for Nissan for going ahead and building the thing, where most manufacturers will only display tedious design studies and proof of concept mules on motorshow stands.
+Someone had to be the first to build a vehicle as innovative from the ground up: history will remember Nissan's name here.

 So what's changed about the way the LEAF drives?
 Next to nothing because that never generated any complaints.
 In fact, the LEAF might just be the most stealthy fun car out there.
-You probably think it feels like a bloated milk float from behind the wheel but the LEAF has a very crisp way of stepping off the line and with all of the weight - the batteries - mounted so low in the car, it has a centre of gravity that a mid-engined supercar can only dream of.
+You might expect it to feel like a bloated milk float from behind the wheel but actually, this Nissan has a very crisp way of stepping off the line and with all of the weight - the batteries - mounted so low in the car, it has a centre of gravity that a mid-engined supercar can only dream of.